gillian-guide/gillian-guide.github.io/docs/optimization.en.md

         In simpler words, the game will not use any other files.

     ??? question "Why :material-folder:==x32==?
 My system is 64-bit"
-        The bitness of your system is irrelevant in this case.
+        Your system is irrelevant in this case.
 The game itself is designed to use 32-bit libraries, not 64-bit ones.

         In simpler words, the game will not use the files from :material-folder:==x64==.